AdamGee99/big_data_bowl_2026_prediction/README.md

 ## Future Improvements
 - Implement a deep learning approach with CNNs.
 - Ensemble with other models (XGBoost, Light GBM, CNNs, ...).
-- Embedding players would allow model to learn more player-specific info.